InvenioX3/qbit_airdrop/README.md

 - HACS installed and configured.
 - A reachable **qBittorrent** instance with WebUI enabled:
   - Host and port accessible from your Home Assistant instance.
-  - WebUI credentials and access configured so that Home Assistant can call the API.
-- (Optional but recommended) A base path on storage (e.g., a NAS mount) that will hold your categorized downloads.

 ---